 Studying abroad in Dublin, Ireland helped David hone his interests...

 During my junior year, I studied abroad at Champlain's Dublin campus.
 As a social work student, I feel very fortunate to have been able to expand my cultural understanding, which is an important aspect of the profession.
 I was amazed by how accomplished my professors were and the small class sizes allowed for me to get to know them well.
 In fact, it was their stories of their work in the UN and the guest speakers they brought in (including the ambassador to Taiwan and one of the founders of the UN Women group) that has inspired me to go into community practice social work to influence and advocate for policy that is fair and just for all.

 David's internship and volunteer experiences gave him the skills he needed to enter his field...

 While abroad, I interned with the City of Dublin Vocational Education Committee where I provided individual assistance to teenage asylum seeking orphans in a life skills and math class and helped to teach the classes.
 I also had the opportunity to participate in a study buddy program that paired Champlain students with refugee teenagers to assist them with their high school homework.
 I worked one-to-one with a girl from Kenya helping her with her English homework, which was a rewarding experience in that I was able to see when something clicked for her and she became more enthusiastic in her writing.

-Wilson, Social Work majorYarmouth, MEDIVISON OF EDUCATION & HUMAN STUDIES
+David, Social Work MajorBay Village, OHStudied abroad in Dublin, IrelandDIVISION OF EDUCATION & HUMAN STUDIES